JerryLinyx/Doc/blog/2024-04-29-cs415/index.md

     - Skill develops over time, the world encourages retention
     - Interactivity can add another layer

-Player Types: These define the core interests of the user we are targeting with our features.
+Player Types define the core interests of the user we are targeting with our features.

 Example: Minecraft

 - The Collector:
     - This user requires the opportunity to gather items and build a large stockpile of items.
+- The Builder:
-    - The Builder:This user type enjoys creating different imaginative items from the resources available.
+    - This user type enjoys creating different imaginative items from the resources available.

 Define your User Experience(s):
 - The different emotional responses we are trying to elicit with our app/game features
 - Example: We want the gamer to be in awe when they face the challenges of our world.

 ## MDA